haraka/Haraka/docs/plugins/dnswl.md

 * enable\_stats

-    To use this feature you must have installed the 'redis' module and have a redis server running.
+    To use this feature you must have installed the 'ioredis' module and have a redis server running.

     When enabled, this will record several list statistics to redis.